 Both cookies contain the same pieces of information and can perform similar functions.
 The real difference between these two cookie types is how they’re created and used.
 We break it down in the table below.

-Third-party cookies have become increasingly controversial in recent years, due to concerns about privacy and security.
+Third-party cookies have become increasingly controversial in recent years due to privacy concerns.

-While they have been useful for advertisers, they have also been a source of frustration for many users, who find the idea of being tracked across the web to be intrusive and creepy.
+While they have been useful for advertisers, they have also been a source of frustration.

-Google’s decision to phase out third-party cookies will significantly disrupt digital advertising.
-As it stands, Google Chrome, Safari and Firefox take up 94% of the global desktop browser market share.
+Google’s move to let users opt-out of third-party cookies will significantly is expected to disrupt digital advertising.
+In 2023, Google Chrome, Safari and Firefox made up 94% of the global desktop browser market share.

-Once Google pulls the plug on third-party cookies, they will be gone for good.
-This will create a number of challenges for marketers, including:
+Once Google allows users pull the plug on third-party cookies, marketers will be faced with a number of challenges, including:

-The cookie phase-out has forced marketers to rethink their approach towards online tracking and advertising.
+The decline of 3P cookies has forced marketers to rethink their approach towards online tracking and advertising.

-While it may pose some challenges in the short term, it also presents an opportunity for marketers to invest in new technologies and strategies to prioritise user privacy and still allow for effective targeting and personalisation.
+While it may pose some challenges, it also presents an opportunity for marketers to invest in new technologies and strategies to prioritise user privacy and still allow for effective targeting and personalisation.

-Here are four ways advertisers are fighting against the third-party cookie apocalypse.
+Here are four ways advertisers are fighting against the fall of third-party cookies.

 First-party data is the top priority for most marketers.